-Biden is set to meet with Senate Republicans, with no clear bipartisan path forward on infrastructure
+Biden holds ‘good faith’ infrastructure talks with Senate Republicans, but they’re still far apart on the hardest questions

 “We’ve got some sticking points, no doubt about it,” Capito said Wednesday.
 She called that transportation bill the “anchor” of any broader infrastructure effort between the White House and Congress.

-In his own private meeting with the president earlier this week, Carper had emphasized to Biden that any transportation legislation needs to address climate change.
+In his own private meeting with the president earlier this week, Carper had emphasized to Biden that any transportation legislation needs to address climate change, including in his discussions with Capito.

 Carper and Democrats had secured $10 billion in climate investments from Republicans in the last Congress, and they have insisted on that as a minimum in the ongoing talks on a transportation bill.

 Carper said in an interview that he and Capito are in intense negotiations over the transportation bill and stressed that it would include “strong climate provisions.”